hunterirving/matryoshka/readme.md

 <a href="https://hunterirving.github.io/matryoshka/"><img src="resources/images/screenshot.gif" width="700px"></a><br>

 turn mountains into molehills (then molehills into anthills) with <b>matryoshka</b>,<br>
-the nested task manager that breaks complex tasks into manageable subtasks.
+the nested todo list that breaks complex tasks into manageable subtasks.

 <i><b>try it now <a href="https://hunterirving.github.io/matryoshka/">in your browser</a> !</b></i> (physical keyboard required)